New Quay: History

-In 1907, a local newspaper noted that “New Quay... has more retired sea captains living in it than any other place of its own size in Wales.”

-At the 1939 War Register, there were 58 sailors living in New Quay (of whom 30 were master mariners), compared with four living in Laugharne and one in Ferryside.
+In 1907, a local newspaper noted that "New Quay...has more retired sea captains living in it than any other place of its own size in Wales."
+At the 1939 War Register, there were 58 sailors living in New Quay, of whom 30 were master mariners, compared with four living in Laugharne and one in Ferryside.

-The New Quay historian, S.C.
-Passmore, has noted the “zeal for learning” that was present in New Quay.
+The historian S.C.
+Passmore has noted the "zeal for learning" that was present in New Quay.
 This was reflected in the opening of a Newspaper Reading Room in 1854, later incorporating a Lloyds Lending Library.

-One of the first guides for tourists was published in 1885 by the Welsh Press: Guide to New Quay: Being a short description of New Quay as a Watering-place.
+One of the first guides for tourists was published in 1885 by the Welsh Press: Guide to New Quay: Being a short description of New Quay as a watering-place.

 The 1904-1905 Welsh revival began in New Quay.
+The three chapels in the town are Bethel, Tabernacle and Towyn; the two churches are Llanllwchaearn Church at the top of the town and St. Ina Church at Llanina on the eastern end of the bay.
 Coronation Gardens, at the bottom of the town next to the pier, were created in 1911 to mark the coronation of George V.

 A Memorial Hall was built on Towyn Road in 1925 in memory of those killed in the First World War.

-Pupils from the London Nautical School were evacuated to New Quay during the 1939-1945 War, and billeted around the town in residents’ homes and hotels.
-There is an extended online description, with photos, of the School’s time in New Quay in the School magazine.
+Pupils from the London Nautical School were evacuated to New Quay during the Second World War and billeted around the town in residents' homes and hotels.
+(Note: See also a letter from Dylan Thomas to Donald Taylor, 26 October 1944, in which he notes he had been asked to find films for the pupils.)

 There were 877 residents in New Quay shown on the Register of Electors in May 1945.
 Of these, 587 were women and 290 were men, figures that partly reflect the number of New Quay men, most of them sailors, who were killed in the First and Second World Wars.